PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 are classical computations, and they are "tracked" by the autodifferentiation framework.
 In other words, these steps can invoke differentiable classical computations, such as:

-* The decomposition of a user-defined gate into other gates that take some function of the original gate's parameters
+* Computing gate parameters of a compiled circuit, which are functions of the original gate parameters.
-* The linear re-combination of Hamiltonian terms with trainable coefficients.
+* Computing linear combinations of expectations, for example when evaluating Hamiltonians term-by-term.

 There are some devices where the execution of the quantum circuit is also tracked by the autodifferentiation framework.
 This is possible if the device is a simulator that is